 9. Leg Lifts

-Lie on an exercise or yoga mat and raise the legs so they’re extended upward directly over your hips.
+- Lie on an exercise or yoga mat and using your abs, raise your legs, so they’re extended upward directly over your hips.

-Rest your palms down at your sides.
-Contracting abdominals, use your lower abs to lift your hips off the floor, pulling them toward the rib cage.
+- Rest your palms down at your sides or clasp them behind your head.
+Contract your abdominals, and use your lower abs to lift your legs off the floor.
+Keep your lower back and glutes on the floor.

-Pause for 1-2 seconds, then slowly lower the hips and legs, back down towards the floor.
+- Pause for 1-2 seconds, then slowly lower your legs back down towards the floor.
 Do 8 to 12 reps.

 10. Crossed Leg Crunch

-Lie down face-up on your back as shown in the image.
-Cross your left ankle over your right knee.
-Supporting your head with hands, but do not pull on your head as you crunch up— let your abs do the work for you.
+- Lie on the floor face up and cross your left ankle over your right knee.
+Support your head with hands, but do not pull on your head as you crunch up— let your abs do the work for you.

 11. Down-Dog Leg Lift

 - Get into the downward-facing dog yoga position.
 Start on all fours, then engage your abs and lift your hips and butt toward the ceiling until your arms and legs are fully extended.

 - Now, raise your right leg so your the sole of your right foot is toward the ceiling.
 (If this is too difficult at first, you can start by just going to hip height.)
 Then bring your right knee in, pulling it toward your sternum, as if you were going to hit your forehead.